Deux-Montagnes station

 Deux-Montagnes (/fr/) is the terminus station of the Réseau express métropolitain (REM) in Deux-Montagnes, Quebec, Canada.
 REM service at the station began on 17 November 2025.
 The station serves as the terminus of the Deux-Montagnes branch of the REM.

-The station first opened in 1995, as the northern terminus of the Deux-Montagnes commuter rail line, part of the Exo network.
-In May 2020, the station closed as part of the conversion of the line to become part of the REM.
+The REM station replaced a commuter train station by the same name, which opened in 1995 as the northern terminus of the Deux-Montagnes commuter rail line, part of the Exo network.
+On 31 December 2020, the station closed as part of the conversion of the line to become part of the REM.

-Origin of name
+History

-Deux-Montagnes takes its name from Deux-Montagnes, the municipality where it is located, although this station took the name of the original Gare Deux-Montagnes, now Grand-Moulin station.
-The building serves as municipal offices, as well as a passenger waiting area for the connecting routes.
-Outside of the building, is the former CN 6710, a GE boxcab electric-powered locomotive that brought trains through the Mount Royal Tunnel until 1995.
+Deux-Montagnes takes its name from Deux-Montagnes, the municipality where it is located.
+Before 1995, the name designated what is now Grand-Moulin station; with the extension of the Deux-Montagnes line, the name was transferred to the new terminus.

+Before the construction of the REM station, the train station building hosted municipal offices as well as a passenger waiting area.
+The lawn in front of the station building hosted CN 6710, a GE boxcab electric-powered locomotive that brought trains through the Mount Royal Tunnel until 1995.
+As construction began, CDPQ Infra paid to have the locomotive relocated to a new site on Chemin d'Oka, at the eastern border of Deux-Montagnes, near the Deux-Montagnes public library.